 Despite our best efforts, sometimes a macOS update goes wrong, such as the power going out in the middle of the process.
 Other glitches can occur, including ones that are undiagnosable.

-This revive or restore process works only for Intel Macs with the T2 chip, which includes all Intel models shipped starting in 2018 plus the 2017 iMac Pro, and with the three M1-based Macs released in 2020.
+This revive or restore process works only for Intel Macs with the T2 chip, which includes all Intel models shipped starting in 2018 plus the 2017 iMac Pro, and with the M-series Macs released in 2020 or later.
 Of all those models, only the 2019 Mac Pro provides a visual indication that something’s wrong with its firmware or startup process: its status light turn amber and flashes SOS in Morse Code (three short, three long, and three short) if it needs to be revived.

 First, you need to obtain Apple Configurator 2, a free utility from Apple designed to deploy and manage Apple devices (requires macOS Catalina or later).

 Next, you need to make sure you have the right cables.
-Apple requires the Mac being revived be plugged into power, including laptops, and that power can’t be provided from another Mac over USB-C. However, you also need a USB-C data cable to connect the two Macs, and it has to be plain USB-C designed for USB 3.1 Gen 2 or later, not a Thunderbolt 3 cable.
-(Here’s how to figure out if your cable with USB-C tips is Thunderbolt 3 or not.)
+Apple requires the Mac being revived be plugged into power, including laptops, after the initial special restart mode, and that power can’t be provided from another Mac over USB-C. However, you also need a USB-C data cable to connect the two Macs, and it has to be plain USB-C designed for USB 3.1 Gen 2 or later, not a Thunderbolt 3 or 4 cable.
+(Here’s how to figure out if your cable with USB-C tips is Thunderbolt 3/4 or not.)

 Now you can set up the revival process.